On the go, always.

 Gojek is one of Southeast Asia’s best known on-demand multi-service platforms and a digital payment technology group that boasts of 20+ services and operations in 5 major countries.

 When Gojek started, it was merely a call centre matching people with courier and two-wheeler ride-hailing services.
-With growing demands and a standalone app launch in 2015, the behemoth saw an opportunity to expand its services and catapult to become a household name.
+With growing demands and a standalone app launch, the behemoth saw an opportunity to expand its services and catapult to become a household name.

-With a multi-fold increase in driver partners around 2016, Gojek witnessed several issues, such as slow acceptance and order completion rates, as well as higher order cancellations.
+With a multi-fold increase in driver partners, Gojek witnessed several issues, such as slow acceptance and order completion rates, as well as higher order cancellations.
 Since most of them were first-time internet users, they faced a challenge in navigating through a complex app and fulfilling multiple services.

 Removing information to help make better-informed decisions